-Our previous analysis seems to suggest that nonlinearities, including ELB, play a very minor role in the bToTEM model (provided that we account for differing steady states).
-However, let us show that a relatively small change in the model's assumptions can change this conclusion.
-Specifically, let us replace the linear closing condition (35) that ensures the model's stationarity with a similar closing condition in an exponential form, used in Schmitt-Grohé and Uribe (2003):
+Our previous analysis seems to suggest that nonlinearities, including ELB, play a relatively minor role in the bToTEM performance (provided that we account for differing steady states).
+In this section, we show that a relatively small change in the model's assumptions can change this conclusion, such as a variation in the closing condition used to induce stationarity in open-economy models.